-Spiraea densiflora (Rose Meadowsweet) SE
+Spiraea densiflora (Rose Meadowsweet)

 Plant Description: Once established, this plant grows rapidly as a medium sized upright shrub.
 It has many branches that can form thickets.
 Stems are reddish brown with oval to oblong bright green leaves having coarsely toothed margins near the tip of the leaf.
 Small, clustered flowers at the top of the stems are pink to red forming a corymb (a flat-topped flower cluster) and appearing to be fuzzy due to the long stamens.
 Subalpine spirea blooms all summer followed by a four celled fruit follicle.
 Leaves have autumn color.